Lived in Geneva, Switzerland (1720 - 1793)

 Charles Bonnet initially studied law but his real passion was for the natural sciences.
 He became the youngest member admitted to the Parisian Academy of Sciences at age 20 for his work on insects.
 In 1743, he was elected to the Royal Society of London.
 Several of his scientific theories (in botany and entomology) still remain in vogue to this day.

 Unfortunately, Charles Bonnet's vision began to deteriorate from his mid 20s and it became progressively difficult for him to peer down a microscope.
 For the latter half of his life, he chose to turn his attention to psychology, philosophy and metaphysics.

 In 1760, Bonnet briefly recounted in his published work, Analytical Essay on the Faculties of the Soul, of 'visions' in a sane, elderly man with vision loss.
 It later came to pass that this sane elderly man was actually his maternal grandfather, Charles Lullin.
 Lullin was a retired magistrate and his dictation of his 'visions' to his secretary in 1759 was eventually signed by several witnesses including Bonnet.

-It took until the early 20th century before the vivid accounts of Charles Lullin’s perceptions were published in a new psychology journal, Archives of Psychology, in 1902.
-Some 34 years later, Geneva neurologist George De Morsier coined the term Charles Bonnet syndrome to describe visual hallucinations in the elderly who remain sane.
+It took until the beginning of the 20th century before the vivid accounts of Charles Lullin’s perceptions were published in a new psychology journal, Archives of Psychology, in 1902.
+Some 34 years later, Geneva neurologist George de Morsier coined the term Charles Bonnet syndrome to describe visual hallucinations in the elderly who remain sane.
 This eponym has remained in the medical science literature to this day.
 (Although clinical debate still remains as to the syndrome's diagnostic criteria.)